rjake/headliner/README.md

 #> We have seen a 5.6% decrease compared to the same time last year (101 vs. 107).
 ```

-You can add phrases to customize your sentences
+You can add phrases to customize your sentences. `plural_phrases()`
+allows you to add new variables to the list of components available.
+Here I am adding `{people}` for use in my headline.

 ``` r
 headline(